ngjiashiang/doodlr/README.md

 ## About running multiple instances of clients (ClientMain)
 1. If you wish to have 1 client instance each on multiple devices
    1. You have to download this code on multiple devices
-   2. You have to change `akka.actor.remote.artery.canonical.hostname` of `client-config.conf` on all your client devices, according to their local IP.
+   2. You have to change `akka.actor.remote.artery.canonical.hostname` of `client-config.conf` on all your client devices, according to their local IP
 2. If you wish to have multiple client instances on 1 device
-   1. You have to change `akka.actor.remote.artery.canonical.hostname` of `client-config.conf` on your client device, according to its local IP.
+   1. You have to change `akka.actor.remote.artery.canonical.hostname` of `client-config.conf` on your client device, according to its local IP

 ## About running multiple instances of servers (ServerMain)
 Same process.
 But I don't think there is need for that, as the server is only used for peer discovery of clients, and clients interact with each other in a P2P manner.
 Imagine it it being torrent, `ServerMain` is basically only acting as the tracker.

 ## About bundling
-into `.jar`s, `.exe`s, `.app`, and all kinds of stuff
+into `.jar`s, `.exe`s, `.app`, and all kinds of stuff.

 Since you are required to configure IP addresses with code in this dev setting, we do not *JARify* it. \
 If you wish to deploy it, feel free to pre-configure the configurations according to your needs, bundle it into `server.jar` and `client.jar` or any equivalent, and run each accordingly.